ioBroker/ioBroker.js-controller/docs/de/adapterref/iobroker.iqontrol/README.md

 ## Changelog

+### 0.0.040
+* (Sebastian Bormann) Appended missing conn.js in admin-folder.

+### 0.0.39
+* (Sebastian Bormann) Now file-operations in admin should work (file and directory renaming and deleting).
+* (Sebastian Bormann) Added Image-Popup in admin.
+* (Sebastian Bormann) Renamed demo-images.

+### 0.0.38
+* (Sebastian Bormann) Again changes to forced touch for gained compatibility.

+### 0.0.37
+* (Sebastian Bormann) Some more little changes to forced touch.
+* (Sebastian Bormann) Added option to open a view via url by adding 'home=<viewId>' to url-parameters.

+### 0.0.36
+* (Sebastian Bormann) Added compatibility for some android devices to forced touch.
+* (Sebastian Bormann) Changed the way hue and ct is displayed for better compatibility to some devices.

+### 0.0.35
+* (Sebastian Bormann) Fixed crash of frontend, if a device has no role and added info to admin to chose a role.
+* (Sebastian Bormann) Removed filtering of states in select-id-dialog for autocreate.
+* (Sebastian Bormann) Further improvments of forced touch with force-indicator and hopefully a better compatibility with more devices.

+### 0.0.34
+* (Sebastian Bormann) Added forced touch menu (press hard or press long on unsupported devices), wich will give more room for extended features in future.
+* (Sebastian Bormann) Linked Views can now be set for all roles and are available in the dialog and by a forced touch.
+* (Sebastian Bormann) Added timestamp for Window, Door, Fire, Temperature, Humidity, Brightness and Motion.
+* (Sebastian Bormann) Fixed issure 49 (state for role switch if type is number).

 ### 0.0.33
-* (Sebastian Bormann) Added WINDOW_OPENING_REPORTING to thermostat and homematic-thermostat
+* (Sebastian Bormann) Added WINDOW_OPENING_REPORTING to thermostat and homematic-thermostat.
-* (Sebastian Bormann) Fixed marquee not always starting correctly
+* (Sebastian Bormann) Fixed marquee not always starting correctly.

 ### 0.0.32
-* (Sebastian Bormann) Added Battery
+* (Sebastian Bormann) Added Battery.
-* (Sebastian Bormann) Heaters are displayed as inactive, if set-value is at its minimum
+* (Sebastian Bormann) Heaters are displayed as inactive, if set-value is at its minimum.
-* (Sebastian Bormann) Added meta.user object to allow backup of user uploaded files via iobroker backup
+* (Sebastian Bormann) Added meta.user object to allow backup of user uploaded files via iobroker backup.
-* (Sebastian Bormann) Added check for existance of common.role before rendering view
+* (Sebastian Bormann) Added check for existance of common.role before rendering view.

 ### 0.0.31
 * (Sebastian Bormann) Fixed some typos.